affinitydb/doc/pathSQL reference.md

 Note that in the current version, they can only appear in FROM.

 ### Value Expressions
 Value expressions are expressions which can be executed and will return a value.
-Unlike relational databases, mvStore doesn't support table expressions (where the returned result is a table).
+Unlike relational databases, ChaosDB doesn't support table expressions (where the returned result is a table).

 Because value expressions evaluate to a value, they can be used in place of values, like when passing a parameter to a function, or when specifying the value of a property with INSERT or UPDATE, or in search conditions.